 You as the GM however must know that Loc is real.
 Loc technically is the Artifact.
-Loc is an artificial intelligence formed by thirty-two super computers.
+Loc is an artificial intelligence once made up of thirty-two super computers.
 However, hundreds of years ago a tectonic shift, caused Loc the loss of communication with it's other half.
 Loc, in a way is suffering from paralysis.
 There were sixteen more super computers on the other half of Loc, but it is presumed that the Kelrath had destroyed these, or at least most of them.
-Loc is linked to an entire half of the artifact.
+Loc is linked to an entire half of The Artifact.
 He guides the Chezbah in repairing and maintaining his systems and machinery.